photoprism/photoprism-docs/docs/getting-started/docker.md

 -v ~/Example:/photoprism/originals/Example
 ```

+##### /photoprism/storage #####

+Cache, session, thumbnail, and sidecar files will be created the *storage* folder, which is mounted as
+an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
+You may want to
+mount a specific host directory instead.
+Never remove the volume completely so that you don't lose
+these files after restarting or upgrading the container.

+!!! info ""
+    Enabling *read-only mode* via `-e PHOTOPRISM_READONLY="true"` disables all features that
+    require write permissions for the *originals* folder, in particular import, upload, and delete.
+    In addition, you may mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

 ##### /photoprism/import #####

 You may optionally mount an *import* folder from which files can be transferred to the *originals* folder
 in a structured way that avoids duplicates.
 Imported files receive a canonical filename and will be
 organized by year and month.

-!!! note ""
+!!! tldr ""
     You can safely skip this.
 Adding files via [Web Upload](../user-guide/library/upload.md)
     and [WebDAV](../user-guide/sync/webdav.md) remains possible, unless [read-only mode](config-options.md)
     is enabled or the [features have been disabled](../user-guide/settings/general.md).

-##### /photoprism/storage #####

-Cache, session, thumbnail, and sidecar files will be created in `/photoprism/storage`, which is mounted as
-an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
-You may want to
-mount a specific host directory instead.
-Never remove the volume completely so that you don't lose
-these files after restarting or upgrading the container.

-!!! info "Read-Only Mode"
-    Running PhotoPrism in read-only mode disables all features that require write permissions,
-    like importing, uploading, renaming, and deleting files.
-    You may enable it by adding `-e PHOTOPRISM_READONLY="true"`.
-    In addition, you may mount the *originals* folder with `:ro` flag so that Docker
-    blocks write operations.

 ### Step 2: Index your library ###

-!!! attention ""
+!!! help ""
     Ensure there is enough disk space available for creating thumbnails and verify file system permissions
     before starting to index: Files in the *originals* folder must be readable, while the *storage* folder
     including all subdirectories must be readable and writeable.